 Put back in kennel/ pen for an hour.
+Give puppy a special toy to play with during this time.
 This gives you time to get dressed, have your breakfast.

-7:00 feed and water, 1/2 cup food, ( moisten the kibble; some puppies can choke on dry kibble if they eat too fast.)
+7:00 feed and water, 1/3 - 1/2 cup food, NU-VET LABS Probiotics, puppies and adult dogs need probiotics once daily, to keep a healthy flora in their intestines.
+Be sure to slightly moisten the kibble; some puppies can choke on dry kibble if they eat too fast.)
 Water in separate bowl.
 I feed in the/pen Let puppy remain in kennel/pen to digest food.
 In 15 minutes take out to potty.
 Bring treats and give lots of praise.

 8:30 AM potty, 30 minutes minimum in yard.

 10:30 give water, put in kennel/pen ***Nap time.

 12:30 PM Feed & water